 You may get a significant price reduction if you switch to a different CPA review course that you feel will prepare you to take the test again.

 Studying for the CPA exam is a big life choice that you do not undertake alone.
 You will want to include family and friends in the process, as you will need their support.
+Let them know you will need their understanding and encouragement in order to succeed.

-Additionally, finding online groups of other people who are studying for the CPA exam could be an important element of your success.
+Finding online groups of other people who are studying for the CPA exam could be an important element of your success.
 This will give you a platform for asking questions and even empathizing about this unique experience.

 Some CPA review courses provide social platforms like this.
 You may also find groups on places like Facebook and Reddit.
 Of course, fellow students are not experts.
 These platforms could provide you with a place to vent and find support for your CPA exam studies.